core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Group request: CoAP request message sent by a client endpoint in the group to all server endpoints in that group.

 * Source authentication: evidence that a received message in the group originated from a specifically identified group member.
-This also provides assurances that the message was not tampered with either by a different legitimate group member or by an endpoint which is not a group member.
+This also provides assurances that the message was not tampered with by anyone, be it a different legitimate group member or an endpoint which is not a group member.

 # OSCORE Security Context # {#sec-context}